InjectiveLabs/injective-docs/.gitbook/developers-evm/smart-contracts/deploy-hardhat.md

 ## Prerequisites

-You should already have a hardhat project set up, and have compiled your smart contract successfully.
+You should already have a Hardhat project set up, and have compiled your smart contract successfully.
 See the [setup Hardhat and compile a smart contract](./compile-hardhat.md) tutorial for how to do so.

-Optionally, but strong recommended: You should also have tested your smart contract successfully.
+Optionally, but strongly recommended: You should also have tested your smart contract successfully.
 See the [test a smart contract using Hardhat](./test-hardhat.md) tutorial for how to do so.

 ## Edit the deployment script

 In order for the smart contract that you have compiled on your computer to exist on the Injective Testnet, it needs to be deployed onto the network.

-To do so, we'll make use a of a script that uses an `ethers` instance that is pre-configured and injected by hardhat using the values specified in `hardhat.config.js`.
+To do so, we will make use of a script that uses an `ethers` instance that is pre-configured by Hardhat using the values specified in `hardhat.config.js`.

 Open the file:  `script/deploy.js`